What is a service line and who owns it?

 Galvanized lines that are or were downstream of a lead source such as a lead service line can contribute to lead in drinking water by capturing lead particles released from upstream sources.
 The lead can be released into the drinking water if water quality changes or these pipes are disturbed.

 Under the new regulations, galvanized service lines that are or may have previously been downstream of a lead service line are classified as "galvanized-requiring replacement."
 Public water systems are required to notify customers served by a service line that has been classified as lead, galvanized-requiring replacement or unknown.
+The notice is meant to explain the health risks of lead exposure, share simple precautions that can be taken to minimize any health risks, and where to find more information about lead safety.

 I did not receive a letter, but someone I know (e.g., my neighbor) received one.
 Why is this?